SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 The "Scope" animation is played when firing a single-shot weapon while scoped.
 For example, a bolt-action rifle or pump-action shotgun.

+If a gun is configured to use the gun jamming feature, the "UnjamChamber" animation will play when a jam occurs.

 Audio Clips
 ```````````